Skip to main content

 from presidio_anonymizer import AnonymizerEngine

-# Set up the engine, loads the NLP module (spaCy model by default)
+# Set up the Analyzer, which loads an NLP module (spaCy model by default) and other PII recognizers.

 analyzer = AnalyzerEngine()